 A significant number of courses have changed prefixes and/or course numbers.
 This does not change the ability of the courses to fulfill general education course requirements as long as courses were eligible at the time of enrollment.
-The majority of the course changes for General Education courses are available in Appendices B-E. Math course transitions that took place fall 2004 and fall 2010 are available in Appendix B. Biology course transitions are available in Appendix C. Chemistry course transitions are available in Appendix D. Art, Foreign Language, General, Music, Philosophy, Political Science, Psychology, Religion, Theatre, and Women and Gender Studies course transitions are available in Appendix E.
+Course changes for General Education courses are available in Appendices -E (through 2012-2013 academic year).
+Course changes for General Education courses that occurred in the 2013-2014 academic year are available in Appendix F.